OmenApps/django-directed/README.md

 - *A reasonable amount of flexibility* - The predecessor for this package was limited (in name and in some implementation aspects) solely to working with Directed Acyclic Graphs.
 But I find that I often need other types of directed graphs.
 This package should still do one thing well - working with directed graphs - but I've opened the scope a bit.
 There are a lot of commonalities between all types of directed graphs, so the package need not balloon to solve every graph situation or need.
 Directed graphs in general can solve or model an incredible number of real-world or web-related things.
 - *Prioritize querying over writing* - For my typical purposes, quickly adding large graphs to the database is an uncommon task.
 Instead, in most graph applications I am either slowly adding a node here and there (comments, categories, etc), or I am adding large graphs in an asynchronous manner (uploading and building the graph of an entire physical infrastructure model from a CSV file).
 In either case, the speed at which the graph is written is of much less consequence than the ability to query the resulting graph quickly.
 - *Include tools for modifying and reconfiguring graphs* - pre-processing (calculating graph hashes, etc), move or copy sections of a graph, insert and delete nodes, etc.
+- *Optimized for sparse graphs* - Most of the graph structures I find myself building are sparse.
+There are generally few connections from each node to another.
+Said another way, the typical degree of the nodes is small (often 1 to 5 or so).
+This seems pretty common for many real-world models such as physical infrastructure, as well as many common web & software related graph uses such as threaded comments, automation processes, and version control systems.
+If you are trying to model large, highly-connected graphs, this might not be the right package for you.

 ## Scope & Goals